Are you a nurse working to promote health equity through teaching, leading, or practicing equity-minded nursing?

 Award Categories:

-The Equity-Minded Rising Star Award recognizes a student or early career individual whose contributions show promise for ongoing impact in reducing health disparities and advancing health equity.
-Co-sponsored by the National League for Nursing.
+The Equity-Minded Rising Star Award recognizes a student or early career nurses whose contributions show promise for ongoing impact in reducing health disparities and advancing health equity.
+This award is co-sponsored by the National League for Nursing.

 The Equity-Minded Practice Award recognizes a nurse whose work with patients, families and/or communities exemplifies efforts to reduce health disparities and advance health equity.
-These are efforts that have had or have the potential to make impact and be modeled as an example of best or promising practices.
+These efforts demonstrate potential for impact and serve as a best or promising practice.
 Co-sponsored by the National Commission to Address Racism in Nursing / American Nurses Association.

-The Equity-Minded Research Award recognizes a nurse researcher whose scholarship advances the science and the body of knowledge that advances health equity.
-The research or scholarship of this award should be or have the potential to be disseminated widely as best or promising practices.
+The Equity-Minded Research Award recognizes a nurse whose research contributes to the science and body of knowledge that advances health equity.
+The nominee is expected to have leveraged their role as an experienced and capable researcher to drive change and to inform healthcare practice and/or policy.
 Co-sponsored by the American Academy of Nursing.

-The Equity-Minded Leader Award recognizes a catalyst for change at the systems or organization level that address and dismantle policies and structures that contribute to disparities and inequities.
-He/she/they will contribute to an overall climate of inclusion that encourages the institution to focus on community needs.
+The Equity-Minded Leader Award recognizes a nurse serving as a catalyst for change at a systems or organization level.
+Their work addresses and dismantles policies and structures that contribute to disparities and inequities, helps create an overall climate of inclusion, and encourages the institution to focus on community needs.
 Co-sponsored by the American Organization for Nursing Leadership.

 Frequently Asked Questions